hyiij/intelligent_inventories/README.txt

 * Introduction *

 The Intelligent Inventories app integrates Jira's project management superpowers with the tools you use every day!
 For Codegeist 2020, only the "Inbound Inventory" module was implemented.
 This module creates a new Jira issue based on inbound inventory item details.
-A new inbound inventory item is identified by the inventory clerk (or other applicable job title) who labels the email containing the order details with the "Inbound Inventory" Gmail label.
+A new inbound inventory item is identified by the inventory clerk (or other applicable job title) who labels the email containing the inventory details with the "Inbound Inventory" Gmail label.
 This label triggers a Zapier Zap and relays inbound inventory information to Forge.